-For those of us in Toronto who have long awaited the arrival of laneway housing as-of-right, it is now here, abeit in a confined area of the city thus far.
-Approved in June, it took the entire summer for the city to post by-laws as they pertain to this new housing type, which the real estate industry, property owners, and potential developers/end users are now assessing.
+For those of us in Toronto who have long awaited the arrival of laneway housing as-of-right, it is now here - across the city!
+Now approved, it took a long time for the city to post by-laws as they pertain to this new housing type, which the real estate industry, property owners, and potential developers/end users are now assessing.
 As a realtor working in the original City of Toronto for 26 years (including all of the city's geographic boundaries for laneway housing), I can assure you the interest is enormous.
 In fact, I already have Buyer clients keen to secure an underutilized property with laneway housing potential!

 With this development has come a lot of questions regarding laneway housing in Toronto, most surrounding what the new rules and limitations are for building a second domicile on a lot.
 Sifting through the packages on the city's 'Changing Lanes' website isn't difficult, but there's a lot of minutae!
 So, in the interest of creating a distilled verision, I reached out to architecture firm Sustainable for their take.
 I'm a big fan of Sustainable, who have helped me realize my vision for my own semi-detached purpose-built 60s duplex in Riverdale, documented in my Tales Of Tennis Crescent blog at Urbaneer.com.
 The bulk of the renovations will include extending the second floor and adding a third floor addition.
 The Toronto-based architectural firm is committed to delivering "healthy, affordable, and energy-efficient solutions", and, given my propensity to be 'high-design' (meaning I jammed a lot of inefficient expensive steel and glass cubes to my house in my original concept), they've helped edit my vision into one that is straightforward (read 'more economical') in its construction program, efficient in its space plan, and incorporates local sustainable materials while still reflecting my aesthetic.
 With the Building Permit ready to go on my house (which, incidentally, does not have a laneway - boo!), the real work will be starting soon!
 If you're a fan of renovation blogs, stay tuned for more of my own journey renovating this Swell Dwell!